The Red Bag Scheme

-The Red Bag Project is a new patient pathway designed to improve arrangements and care for older people who need to go to hospital who currently live in a residential home care environment.
-This new care provision is designed to make sure residents living in residential care receive safe and effective treatment should they need to have a hospital stay.
+The Red Bag Project is a new patient pathway designed to improve arrangements and care for older people.
+It is aimed at those who currently live in a residential home care environment and needing to go into hospital.
+This new care provision is designed to make sure residents receive safe and effective treatment should they need to have a hospital stay.

 How does it work?

-To aid the process of receiving care more efficiently and to be able to return to their care home setting as quickly as appropriate, care home staff can pack what is known as ‘Red Bag’ for the individual.
-This Red Bag physically travels with that older person when they need to go to hospital for treatment.
-The Red Bag contains standardised information about the individual’s general health, knowledge about any existing medical conditions they have, medication they are taking as well as highlighting the current health concern.
-The provision of a Red Bag means that ambulance and hospital staff can determine the treatment the older person needs more effectively, reducing time to admit and start the course of treatment quicker.
+To aid the process of receiving care and making the individual feel comfortable, care home staff can pack what is known as a ‘red bag’.
+This bag physically travels with that person when they need to go to hospital for treatment.
+The bag contains standardised information about their general health, knowledge about any existing medical conditions they have, medication they are taking as well as highlighting the current health concern.
+Ambulance and hospital staff will be able to determine the treatment needed more effectively, reducing time to admit and start the course of treatment.

-Perhaps most importantly implementing the Red Bag Project has reduced the number of days patients have to spend in a hospital setting.
-A Red Bag gives hospital staff more of the information they need to manage a resident while in hospital and support the discharge more efficiently.
-An evaluation completed by Sutton Clinical Commissioning Group found that length of stay for a Red Bag patient reduced from 12.8 days to 8.4 days, an average of 4.4 day saving.
-For older people aged over 80 years old, for every 10 days spent in a hospital bed environment this will lead to the equivalent of 10 years of ageing for their muscle strength.
-Having a Red Bag dramatically reduces the process of discharge, meaning older people are able to return to their residential care setting quicker, aiding recovery.
+Implementing the Red Bag project has reduced the number of days patients have to spend in a hospital setting.
+An evaluation completed by Sutton Clinical Commissioning Group found that the length of stay for a red bag patient reduced from 12.8 days to 8.4 days, an average of 4.4 day saving.
+For older people aged 80 and above, every 10 days spent in a hospital bed environment will lead to the equivalent of 10 years ageing for their muscle strength.
+Having a red bag dramatically reduces the process of discharge, meaning older people are able to return to their residential care setting quicker.